jrdatabasetools/dbworkbench_examples/README.md

 - Running single scripts are not possible - to create a table and a user you have to use other tools like SQL-Developer.

 ## Running all or single JUnit Tests
+- Run the shell in commands in following tested environments : shell (OSX/Mac/Linux) or git-bash (Windows).
 - Java 11 or higher required.
 - These examples are tested with Maven 3.6.3 (at least Maven 3.6.x should work).
 - To run Client/Server tests like RMI, JEE, Spring-Remoting a running Docker installation is required.